lsw2512/lsw2512.github.io/Recipies/Moroccan_Pastilla.md

 - pinch of saffron
 - 500ml chicken stock
 - 4 eggs, beaten
-- 75g ground almonds or pistachios
+- 75g ground pistachios
 - 75g dried dates, finely chopped
 - 1 tbsp orange blossom water
-- 1 tsp orange zest
 - 4 tbsp finely chopped parsley
-- sea salt and freshly ground black pepper
+- sea salt and ground black pepper

 ### To assemble
 - 6 large slices of filo pastry
 - 60g butter, melted
 - 1 tbsp icing sugar
 - pinch of cinnamon
+- grated/crushed pistachios

 ## Method
-1. Heat the oil in a large frying pan.
-Add the chicken and fry it skin-side down, until crisped up and brown.
-Turn the thighs over and cook for a couple more minutes, then remove them from the pan.
-Add the butter to the pan and when it has melted, add the onions and fry them gently until soft.
+1. Add the chicken to a frying pan, season and fry it skin-side down, until golden. turn over then cook until cooked.
+2. Melt the butter, add the onions and fry until soft.
 Add the garlic and spices and fry for a couple more minutes.
-2. Put the chicken back in the pan and pour in the stock or 500ml of water.
-Season, then cover the pan and simmer for about half an hour or until the chicken is tender.
-Remove the chicken and set it aside.
-When it is cool enough to handle, finely chop the meat – it’s up to you whether you keep the skin or not.
+3. Put the chicken back in the pan and pour in the stock.
+Simmer until chicken in tender, turning half way through.
+4. Remove the chicken and finely chop.
 Put the liquid back over the heat and reduce it by half.
-3. Add the eggs to the cooking liquid and continue to cook over a low heat until you have a mixture that resembles loose scrambled eggs.
-Add the ground nuts and stir, then add the dates, orange blossom water, zest and finally, the chicken.
+5. Add the eggs and cook until slightly thickened.
+Add the nuts, dates, orange blossom water and chicken.
 Remove the pan from the heat and let it cool.
-4. Preheat the oven to 180°C/Fan 160°C/Gas 4.
-To assemble the pie, you need a large ovenproof dish about 28cm in diameter.
+6. Preheat the oven to 180°C. To assemble the pie, you need a large ovenproof pie dish.
-5. Take a sheet of filo pastry and brush it with melted butter.
-Drape it over the dish, making sure it is gently pushed into the corners without any tearing.
-Repeat with another sheet of filo, this time placing it at a right angle to the first.
-Repeat with a further 2 sheets of filo, this time placing them on the diagonal.
+7. Take a sheet of filo pastry and brush it with melted butter and put in the bottom of the dish. now put pastry sheets going around the sides of the dish in a square. then two final sheets in the bottom of the dish.
-6. Spread the filling over the pastry.
-Fold over the overhanging pieces of filo in reverse order – they should just about cover the filling.
-Take the remaining 2 pieces of filo and cut them to fit the dish.
-Brush them with butter, then cover the pie, tucking under any corners.
-Bake the pie in the oven for about 30 minutes until the pastry is a crisp, golden brown.
-Remove from the oven and allow to cool a little before dusting it with the icing sugar and cinnamon.
+8. Full the dish with the filling, then fold any pastry over the top of the filling.
+Take the remaining 2 pieces of filo and cut them to fit the dish, brush with butter and bake the pie 30 minutes until Golden.
+Dust with iceing sugar, cinnamon and grated/crushed pistachios.